-It is easy to let emotions rule when attempting to maintain your current lifestyle when divorcing.
+It is easy to let emotions rule when attempting to maintain your current lifestyle while divorcing.
 Often “for the sake of the children,” you try to keep the house, pay tuition, purchase vehicles – which was easier with two incomes.
 Most attorneys do not have the knowledge to give advice on the long-term financial impact of divorce.
 This is not to downplay the knowledge and expertise of a good family lawyer – but they studied law, not finances, so their expertise is to get you divorced legally and to make sure any order is enforceable.

 A divorce financial expert, on the other hand, can demonstrate how making lifestyle changes early in divorce can ensure that you can proceed post-divorce with clarity, confidence, and financial independence.
 An experienced divorce financial expert can help you develop a financial plan that will prevent the risk of you being a financial burden on your kids later in life.